thanhtut/fileserver-edx/README.md

 # fileserver-edx
 Simple authenticated file server for edX that checks the athentication sessions of the user before serving the file.
 Written in python.
 It uses django-sendfile package https://github.com/johnsensible/django-sendfile.
 This sendfile package allows efficent sending of large files via Apache X-Sendfile or Nginx X-Accel-Redirect.
-To install the package, activate virtualenv for the project if you use and run "pip install django-senfile"
+To install the package, activate virtualenv for the project if you use and run "pip install django-sendfile"

+##Installing django-sendfile
+It can be done simply by activating the virtual environment to use and running pip install
+    sudo su edxapp -s /bin/bash
+    cd ~
+    source edxapp_env
+    pip install dango-sendfile
+    exit

 ## Configuring edX
+###Enabling session sharing

-This file server checks for the required authentication levels for edX by means of session sharing among Django frameworks.
+This file server checks for the required authentication levels for edX by means of session sharing among Django applications.
 However, edX LMS and CMS are not configured with session sharing when they are installed.
 We have to configure them to do so.

 In order to use session sharing make the following changes and restart edX LMS and CMS.

 Changes required
 1. Make CMS run on port 80.
 Edit /edx/app/nginx/sites-enabled/cms and change "listen 10180 to listen 80".
 Run "sudo service nginx restart".
-2.
-Session sharing can de done by simply changing the SESSION_COOKIE_DOMAIN configuration in the following places
+2. Session sharing can de done by simply changing the SESSION_COOKIE_DOMAIN configuration in the following places

     /edx/app/edxapp/lms.env.json

     /edx/app/edxapp/cms.env.json

 Make sure that the SESSION_COOKIE_NAME is the same for both configurations.
 (If it's already the same it doesn't have to be changed)

 "SESSION_COOKIE_DOMAIN": ".edxlocal.com",  "SESSION_COOKIE_NAME": "sessionid",